 “Non-motile” cilia, also known as “primary” cilia, carry out various roles in the body without moving.
 These cilia may act as an antenna for the cell, receiving signals from other cells or fluids nearby, and telling their cell what is going on in the body.
 In the kidney, these cilia tell the cells that there is a flow of urine, and that the cells need to do some work to filter the urine.
 In the eye, non-motile cilia are found inside the light-sensitive cells (“photoreceptors”) of the retina.
 These cilia act like microscopic train-tracks, and allow the transport of vital molecules from one end of the photoreceptor to the other.

 A large number of the symptoms of Alström Syndrome can be readily explained by cilia not working properly.
 For example, blindness results from the cilia not delivering the vital molecules, leading to death of the photoreceptors.
-Download the presentation from our 2008 conference, either here as a PDF or here as a plain text document for further examples.
 However, some symptoms of Alström Syndrome are difficult to explain, and defective cilia may not be the direct cause of everything related to the disease (see Future Research, below).

 Why do cilia go wrong in Alström Syndrome?